Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 One safety tip – the ocean should be treated with the respect it deserves.
 Be careful of rough surf, ocean rips and always swim between the red and yellow flags.
 This allows lifeguards to spot you easier.

-📍 Google Maps | Phone: +61 2 4974 2000 | Website | Hours: 9 am – 5:30 pm daily, Closed Wednesdays
+📍 Google Maps | Phone: +61 2 4974 2000 | Website | Hours: 8 am – 5 pm Mon-Tue & Thu-Fri; 8 am – 5:30 pm Wed; closed Sat-Sun

 If you’re not that confident in swimming in the ocean, this is the place to wet your feet (pun intended).
 Lifeguards are present throughout the day and unless the seas are very rough, you are protected by most of the swell and all marine life.

-8. Hand Feed Wild Kangaroos
+Hand Feed Wild Kangaroos

 Is there anything more iconic to Australia than the kangaroo?
+I don’t think so!

-Finding Kangaroos outside of a zoo is very uncommon in the cities, but I’ll give an insider tip on how to find them:
+Finding kangaroos outside of a zoo is very uncommon in the cities, but I’ll give an insider tip on how to find them:

 The small town of Morisset is about an hour drive from Newcastle, depending on traffic.
 An alternative way to visit is to catch a train to Morisset station and book a shuttle service through Kroosn Shuttle Service for $20 p/p.
-Finding this park can be difficult as there are no signs indicating where to go.
-Follow directions to Morisset Hospital, as the kangaroos frequent a park technically on the grounds of the institution.

-While feeding these animals is possible by hand, please keep in mind these are still wild creatures and should be treated as such.
+While feeding these animals is possible by hand, keep in mind these are still wild creatures and should be treated as such.
 Kangaroos are deceivingly strong and thus can be dangerous, especially if they believe their joey (baby kangaroo) is in danger.

 If you would like to feed these beautiful animals, I recommend the common Australian breakfast biscuits “Weet-Bix”.
 Most likely they will hop over upon hearing the rustling of an opening bag.

-9. Visit Native Australian Animals at Blackbutt Nature Reserve
+Blackbutt Nature Reserve

 📍 Google Maps | Phone: +61 2 4904 3344 | Website

 Many short trails weave throughout the nature reserves grounds, where the Australian bush is able to be enjoyed in almost complete isolation.
 Feeding emus, spotting koalas in eucalyptus trees, and visiting the various enclosures housing wombats, birds, and snakes rounds out an Australian wildlife experience.
-Pleasingly, enclosures here are much more ethical than any zoo I’ve visited.

-By checking feeding and show times online there is much to be learned at this wonderful day trip from Newcastle.
+By checking feeding and show times online there is much to be learned on this wonderful day trip from Newcastle.
 Complete with a playground for kids and BBQ areas, it’s a great day out for the whole family.

-10. Take in Beautiful Sights along Newcastle Memorial Walk
+Newcastle Memorial Walk

 📍 Google Maps | Phone: +61 2 4974 6000

-Located above Memorial Drive, this wonderful walk commemorates the 100th anniversary of the Gallipoli landing of WWI.
+This section of Bathers Way located above Memorial Drive is a wonderful pathway commemorating the 100th anniversary of the Gallipoli landing of WWI [Source].
 Almost 11,000 names of men and women who enlisted in other conflicts, including World War II, are displayed along the walk.
-ANZAC traditions run deep through the city of Newcastle, indeed throughout Australia, and this is a perfect blend of remembrance while taking in panoramic scenery.

 For an extra touch of beauty, experiencing a sunset across Merewether Beach is a perfect way to end the day!